booch-nvidiacluster/nanoCluster/Documentation/Software.md

     <i>Add the following line.</i>
         alias kubectl='microk8s kubectl'</code></pre>

-5. Designate one node as master; designate the others as workers
+5. Designate one node as master; designate all others as workers
 <pre><code><i>On the master node (nanoCluster0), get a join token.</i>
     microk8s add-node
 <i>On a woker node, join the node to the master.</i>
    microk8s join <i>&lt;directive from the previous command on the master node&gt;</i>
 <i>Repeat these two commands for each worker node in the cluster.</i></code></pre>

-6. On the master node, confirm that all the woker nodes are properly connected.
+6. On the master node, confirm that all the worker nodes are properly connected.
 ```
 kubectl get nodes
 ```